sendgrid/docs/content/docs/ui/sending-email/dmarc.md

 **p=none** - Get reports of infractions, but no action is taken by recipients as far as processing the messages themselves.

 **p=quarantine** - Unqualified mail goes directly to spam, but can be recovered.
-This is useful when you’re fairly certain you know all the locations where mail is coming from, but want to ‘softfail’ any messages that are unqualified until you’re 100% sure.
+This is useful when you’re fairly certain you know all the locations where mail is coming from but want to ‘softfail’ any messages that are unqualified until you’re 100% sure.

 **p=reject** - When you’re absolutely sure you know every server and service that is sending email for your domain, signing is in place for each of these services and you want anything with the audacity to claim otherwise completely denied.
 Unqualified mail is completely deleted by the recipient mail server, never to be seen again.